 Wings

-“Chiroptera,” the name of bats’ order, is a word from the Greek cheir, meaning hand. and pteron for wing.
+“Chiroptera,” the name of bats’ order, is a word from the Greek cheir, meaning hand, and pteron for wing.
 Hand-wing.
 It’s well-chosen because their wings have elongated bony structures that work like the fingers of a hand.
-They also have a thumb on each wing tipped with a claw they use for holding food, climbing and clinging.
+They also have a thumb on each wing tipped with a claw they use for holding food, climbing, and clinging.

-The wings are covered by the patagium (puh-TAY-gee-um), a membrane of skin so thin that light can be seen through it.
+A bat’s wings are covered by the patagium (puh-TAY-gee-um), a membrane of skin so thin that light can be seen through it.
 It gives the appearance of being hairless, but with at least some species it’s coated with tiny, inconspicuous hairs thought to play a role in aerodynamics or as sensors.

 Legs